idexus/Sharp.UI/README.md

 # Overview
-Sharp.UI allows you to build a .NET Multi-platform App User Interface (.NET MAUI) declaratively in C# code using fluent methods, without the need for XAML.
+__Sharp.UI__ allows you to build a .NET Multi-platform App User Interface (.NET MAUI) declaratively in C# code __using fluent methods__, without the need for XAML.
 It is a wrapper library, mostly auto-generated.

 # Hello, World!